nuls-io/devsite/docs/Docs/d_public_service.md

 ### Functional Architecture

-Here is the four services provided by public-service via the [api-module]( https://github.com/nuls-io/nuls-v2/blob/master/module/nuls-public-service/documents/img/public-service-functions.png).
+Here is the four services provided by public-service via the [api-module]( *** address required/img/public-service-functions.png).
 The value of this diagram is to give the reader an idea of the services provided and what can be requested within each service.

-Please note, the english version is being created.
-In the meantime the four services are Data Analysis, Data Storage, Data Statistics, and Query Information/Details.